Sinobdella

 Sinobdella is a genus of eel-like freshwater fishes in the family Mastacembelidae, commonly known as spiny eels.
-They are found in freshwater river systems and lakes throughout China (including Taiwan) and northern Vietnam.
+They are found in freshwater river systems and lakes throughout southern and eastern China and northern Vietnam; there is also a presumably extinct species that used to be found in Taiwan.

 Taxonomy

-Sinobdella has historically been considered monotypic, containing only S. sinensis prior to the discovery and description of the species S. longitubulus in 2024.
+Sinobdella is placed in Mastacembelidae alongside Macrognathus and Mastacembelus.
+It has historically been considered monotypic, containing only S. sinensis.
+Recently, however, a few new species have been described and assigned to this genus (such as S. longitubulus in 2024), and a few existing species have been moved to the genus from elsewhere.

-The genus is placed in the family Mastacembelidae alongside Macrognathus and Mastacembelus.